faassen/bowerstatic/doc/tutorial.rst

 Declaring Bower Directories
 ---------------------------

-Bower manages a directory called ``bower_components`` by default.
+Bower manages a directory in which it installs packages.
+This directory is called ``bower_components`` by default.
 Bower installs packages into this directory as sub-directories.

-Packages in a Bower-managed directory can depend on each other, but not on packages installed in another directory -- each bower directory is an "isolated universe".
+Packages in a Bower-managed directory can depend on each other, but not on packages installed in another directory -- each Bower directory is an "isolated universe" of packages.

 You need to let BowerStatic know where these directories are by adding them to the ``bower`` object::